Jaklyy/polyrastertest/readme.txt

 Known Bugs:
 1. For some reason closing the test also closes TWiLight Menu++ instead of reloading the menu, at least on new3dsxl.
 Not sure why.
+2. Sometimes dots appear when tabbing through the tests on hardware.
+Not sure why, but probably worth emulating.
+Maybe.

 Credits and Thanks:
 StrikerX3 - Their line test rom provided a good reference for many of the things I struggled with implementing in this.